caseycrogers/implicit_navigator/README.md

-An easy and intuitive navigator that updates the page stack in response to app state changes and the system back button.
+A navigator that manages the page stack for you!
-Just build your widget tree and Implicit Navigator will handle the rest!
+Just build your widget tree and Implicit Navigator will handle the rest.

 ## Core Features